 Al was also involved in the teardown of Chevy Bolt, for UBS, a Swiss global financial services company.
 In this capacity Al helped in the identification and costing of electrical and electronic components in the powertrain system and battery management module.
 These estimates were included in the publication “UBS Evidence Lab Electric Car Teardown – Disruption Ahead?”
 The report was an instant success and gained media attention throughout North America and Europe.
 Consequently, Al was invited to assist UBS present report cost details to audiences in both New York and London, England.

-Prior to joining Munro & Associates, Inc., Al was an Associate at RWD Technologies assigned to DaimlerChrysler Manufacturing Technical Training Department developing and delivering courseware training on new products for plant engineering and manufacturing personnel.
-He was also the project leader for the vehicle systems specialist team supporting 3 manufacturing plants.
+Prior to joining Munro & Associates, Inc., Al was an Associate at RWD Technologies, assigned to DaimlerChrysler Manufacturing Technical Training Department developing to deliver courseware training on new products for plant engineering and manufacturing personnel.
+He was also the project leader for the vehicle systems specialist team supporting three manufacturing plants.

 A graduate of Central Texas College (European Branch).
-Al has received extensive professional training, receiving certificates for the following: US Army Training – Advance Individual Training Course (6 weeks), Primary Leadership Development Course (1 month), Basic Noncommissioned Officers Course (5 months), Advanced Noncommissioned Officers Course (3 months), M1 Tank Course (3 weeks), RWD Training – Team Leader Course, Info Vision Course, Procedure Writing Course, Performance Vision Course, and DaimlerChrysler Training – Root Cause Analysis.
-Al currently maintains certification as an automotive service excellence master technician, underbody specialist and advance engine service specialist.
+Al has received extensive professional training, receiving certificates for the following: US Army Training – Advance Individual Training Course (6 weeks), Primary Leadership Development Course (1 month), Basic Noncommissioned Officers Course (5 months, honor graduate), Advanced Noncommissioned Officers Course (3 months), M1 Tank Course (3 weeks), RWD Training – Team Leader Course, Info Vision Course, Procedure Writing Course, Performance Vision Course, and DaimlerChrysler Training – Root Cause Analysis.
+Other certifications include: automotive service excellence master technician, underbody specialist and advance engine service specialist.